 TRANSparency: Speaking Our Truths

-Written on the Body: Letters from Trans and Non-Binary Survivors of Sexual Assault and Domestic Violence, Edited by Lexie Bean.
-The book is a "50 Best LGBT Books of 2018" selection by Autostraddle.com.
+Written on the Body: Letters from Trans and Non-Binary Survivors of Sexual Assault and Domestic Violence, Edited by Lexie Bean — Selected as one of the"50 Best LGBT Books of 2018" by Autostraddle.com and a 2019 Lambda Literary Award ("Lammy") finalist.

-MEET THE PANELISTS (Three will attend each engagement)
+MEET THE PANELISTS (Three of the following will attend each engagement)

 Preferred Pronoun: “They”